Click on the picture to go to the Twitter hashtag. You’ll see lots of local goodies there so give it a try for ‘Shoping made easy in Lincolnshire’

 Mandarin Therapies provides a bespoke mobile complementary therapies service from the comfort of your own home.
 Gift vouchers are available now then book your massage for later in the year.
 Mandarin Therapies “Feel the difference”

 Trips to London are something we both enjoy but, even on a low budget, it’s an expensive area.
-With travel costs, accommodation, a few cups of coffee and meals out it’s easy to spend several hundred pounds.
+Travel costs, accommodation, a few cups of coffee and meals out will soon eat up several hundred pounds.
 The point of the exercise is to enjoy our time together and not spend lots of money.
 With that in mind, and with it being my choice of activity in May I’m choosing a walk in the Lincolnshire Wolds.
 We both have walking boots and all the clothing so the only expense will be meals and accommodation.
 I have a plan!

 The Southern Wolds